xaxxon/MeteorRestTutorial/tutorial.md

 ## Learning Without Training Wheels

-There are a lot of meteor tutorials out there, but once you get through them, you're left with an application that cna't grow.
+There are a lot of meteor tutorials out there, but once you get through them, you're left with an application that can't grow.
 It sends too much data around, it lets anyone access anything, and there is no real organization to expand upon.

 The point of this tutorial is to get you started down the path of writing the basis of a "real" application the "right way" from the beginning.

-NOTE: This tutorial uses coffeescript, a pseudo-language that is compiled into javascript on the server side before it is sent to the web browser.
+NOTE: This tutorial uses coffeescript, a language that is compiled into javascript on the server side before it is sent to the web browser.
 I find it to be much more elegant and easier to understand than javascript.
-Even if you don't know coffeescript, you should be able to follow the examples well enough to understand what's going on.
+Even if you don't know coffeescript or don't care for it, you should be able to follow the examples well enough to understand what's going on.
 More information about coffeescript is here: http://coffeescript.org/

 ## Install Meteor
-Everything you need is right here: http://docs.meteor.com/#/full/quickstart
+Everything you need to install meteor is right here: http://docs.meteor.com/#/full/quickstart

+While meteor is supported on Windows, the instructions below are intended for UNIX/OS X.  You will have to make changes to any command-line commands for windows to perform the equivalent action.

 ## Create your project
 (The following command automatically makes its own subdirectory, so there's no need for you to do that ahead of time.)